fangnizhang/fangnizhang.github.io/_pages/about.md

 - Liu, W., Li, X, **Zhang, F.**, Yang, H. (2017) Interactive travel choices and traffic forecast in a doubly dynamical system with user inertia and information provision. **Transportation Research Part C**, 85, 711-731.

-- **Zhang, F.**., Liu, W., Wang, X., Yang, H. (2017) A new look at the morning commute with household shared-ride: How does school location play a role? **Transportation Research Part E**, 103, 198-217.
+- **Zhang, F.**, Liu, W., Wang, X., Yang, H. (2017) A new look at the morning commute with household shared-ride: How does school location play a role? **Transportation Research Part E**, 103, 198-217.

 - Liu, W., **Zhang, F.**, Yang, H. (2017) Modeling and managing morning commute with both household and individual travels. **Transportation Research Part B**, 103, 227-247.